emiliosheinz/full-cycle-apache-kafka/README.md

 - **all**: The connector will continue processing records even if some fail, sending failed records to the DLQ.
 - **all-or-none**: The connector will fail if all records fail to be processed, but continue processing if only some records fail.

+## Managed Services

+There are many managed services that provide Kafka as a service.
+Some of the most popular and used ones are:

+- **Confluent Cloud**: It's a fully managed Kafka service provided by Confluent, the company behind Kafka.
+It's available on all major cloud providers and provides a lot of features like monitoring, security, and schema registry.

+- **AWS MSK**: It's a fully managed Kafka service provided by AWS.
+It's available on all major AWS regions and also provides a lot of features like monitoring, security, and schema registry.